MoneyBright may be able to help you to pursue PPI claims against Alliance & Leicester.

 • Did they imply the interest on the loan/card/mortgage would be lower if you took PPI?

-There are a number of other regulations the company should have followed when selling PPI.
-We can help you establish whether any of those regulations were ignored, and we can take your claim forward to ensure you are properly compensated.
+There are a number of other regulations the company should have followed when selling PPI too.